dotnet/dotnet-docker/samples/dotnetapp/README.md

 docker build --pull -t dotnetapp:alpine -f Dockerfile.alpine-x64 .
 ```

-You can use `docker images` to see the images you've built:
+You can use `docker images` to see the images you've built and to compare file sizes:

 ```console
 % docker images dotnetapp